tiwong/tiwong.github.io/maths.md

 ### Papers

-1. Eisenstein cocycles on GL(n) and special values of L-functions in imaginary quadratic fields (Joint with Florez and Karabulut) Preprint  <a href="https://arxiv.org/abs/1611.08565">arXiv</a>
+1. Eisenstein cocycles on GL(n) and special values of L-functions in imaginary quadratic fields (with Florez and Karabulut) Preprint  <a href="https://arxiv.org/abs/1611.08565">arXiv</a>

-2. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy (Joint with O.E.
+2. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy (with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski) Submitted <a href="https://arxiv.org/abs/1608.05938">arXiv</a>

 3. Lower bounds for Weil's Explicit Formula via Selberg's Trace Formula.
 Submitted <a href="https://arxiv.org/abs/1608.02296">arXiv</a>